Twenty hallmarks of fake trans personae

 1. Transwomen

-Fakes are almost never trans guys.
-The fake character created is almost always a trans woman.
+Hoaxers are rarely trans guys.
+The hoax character created is almost always a trans woman.

 2. “Transkids”

-Fakes almost always claim to be college age or younger, typically between 14 and 19.
+Hoaxers almost always claim to be college age or younger, typically between 14 and 19.
 In some cases, they claim they are older now but transitioned at that age.
-See the tsroadmap.com section on the transkids.us hoax for details.
+See the section on the transkids.us hoax for details.

 4. Intersex